Are your friends posting about having their Facebook Accounts hacked?

-Yes it is always frustrating and can be devastating when you clicked on that link you shouldn’t have and now your friends are being spammed or your account has been cloned, or worse they have access to your Facebook pages and are running riot.
+Yes it is always frustrating and can be devastating when you clicked on that link you shouldn’t have, and now your friends are being spammed or your account has been cloned, or worse, they have access to your Facebook pages and are running riot.
 I would get tagged in easily 3 posts a week where someone is sharing a status update or screaming for help – albeit silently – because they have lost control of a their page.
 So if your friends are posting about having their Facebook accounts hacked, please share this with them.

 So, how can we stop Facebook accounts getting hacked?

-Keeping in mind that as business owners or managers you will potentially have access to many social media pages and groups, it is of critical importance that you implement two step security verification.
+Keeping in mind that as business owners or managers you will potentially have access to many social media pages and groups, it is of critical importance that you implement two-step security verification.
 We recommend doing this by enabling Facebook Login Approvals as well as for all your other social media channels under account settings there will be the option to enable this feature.
 Some now require you to do so like MailChimp.

 What are Facebook Login Approvals?